 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Western Australia – Outback region and the recent Western Australia financial performance of the broadacre, dairy and vegetable industries.

 The Western Australia – Outback region incorporates all of Western Australia, excluding the south-west corner of the state.
 The region comprises 40 local government areas, and includes the regional towns of Broome, Carnarvon, Esperance, Exmouth, Geraldton, Kalgoorlie, Kununurra and Port Hedland.
 The region covers a total area of around 2,298,053 square kilometres or 91 per cent of Western Australia's total area and is home to approximately 219, 300 people (ABS 2017).

 Agricultural land in the Western Australia – Outback region occupies 931,326 square kilometres, or 41 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,324,120 square kilometres, or 58 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 888,598 square kilometres or 39 per cent of the Western Australia – Outback region.

-Mining was the largest employment sector with 31,900 people, followed by retail trade, and public administration and safety with 13,700 people each.
-Other important employment sectors in the region were construction, health care and social assistance, and transport, postal and warehousing.
-The agriculture, forestry and fishing sector employed 3,400 people, representing 2 per cent of the region's workforce.
+Mining was the largest employment sector with 21,100 people, followed by construction and retail trade with 11,400 people in each sector.
+Other important employment sectors in the region were public administration and safety; accommodation and food services; and education and training.
+The agriculture, forestry and fishing sector employed 2,300 people, representing 2 per cent of the region's workforce.